Aiven-Open/klaw-docs/docs/blog/2023/07/high-availability-for-klaw.rst

 Klaw architecture
 ~~~~~~~~~~~~~~~~~

 Klaw is a web application developed using Java, compatible with JDK 17/19.
 The application's front end is initially built using AngularJS, but an upgrade to React JS is underway.
 The backend development is carried out using Spring Boot.
 Klaw relies on an RDBMS-based data store for managing metadata.
-In its default configuration, Klaw employs an internal H2 database for storing metadata.
+In its default configuration, Klaw employs a file based H2 database for storing metadata.

 .. image:: ../../../_static/images/blogimages/arch.png
    :scale: 90%